jayesh3103/Resume/README.md

 ## About Me

-I'm a 3rd-year Integrated M.Tech student in Artificial Intelligence at VIT Bhopal (CGPA 9.01/10).
+I'm a Pre-final year Integrated M.Tech student in Artificial Intelligence at VIT Bhopal (CGPA 9.01/10).
 I build backend systems and data pipelines that are production-ready, not just demo-ready — with a focus on AWS-native architectures, event-driven design, and infrastructure as code.

 ---